Cavity QED beyond the Jaynes-Cummings model: Conclusions

-To better understand, why entering the so-called strong-coupling regime is so hard, this paper takes an alternative approach to the modelling of light propagation in atom-cavity systems.
+However, achieving this regime in standard optical cavities invariably requires specially engineered configurations, such as carefully shaped mirror geometries designed to promote photon re-absorption by the emitter~\cite{Kuhn, Reichel}.
+Our calculations show that $C \gg 1$ cannot be achieved with conventional Fabry--P\'{e}rot resonators with planar mirrors and $k_0d \gg 1$.
+For these, $\Gamma_{\rm cav} = \Gamma_{\rm free}$ (cf.~Eq.~(\ref{extrabold9})) and the cooperativity parameter $C$ seems to be close to one.
+To show this, this paper takes an alternative approach to the modelling of light propagation in atom-cavity systems.
 Usually it is assumed that the presence of the cavity mirrors imposes boundary conditions on the quantised electromagnetic field, thereby reducing its Hilbert space to a discrete set of standing wave modes.
 The available frequencies $\omega_{\rm cav}$ of these modes depend only on the distance $d$ of the resonator mirrors.
 In contrast to this, this paper assumes that the presence of a mirror surface does not alter the structure of the quantised electromagnetic field.
 It only alters the dynamics of the photons \cite{Jake,AMC}.
-Taking this point of view, the cooperativity parameter $C$ of optical cavities equals $\Gamma_{\rm cav}/\Gamma_{\rm free}$ which we calculated in Eq.~(\ref{extrabold8}).
-Our calculations show that $C$ is in general close to one and that realising a cooperativity parameter different from one is much harder than generally assumed.

-The only exception that we found are atom-cavity systems where the distance $d$ of the resonator mirrors is much smaller than the wavelength $\lambda_0$ of the emitted light.
+The only exception that we found are atom-cavity systems with planar mirrors for which the distance $d$ of the resonator mirrors is much smaller than the wavelength $\lambda_0$ of the emitted light.
 In the case of positive mirror reflection rates $r_{\rm mir}$, the spontaneous decay rate $\Gamma_{\rm cav}$ in Eq.~(\ref{extrabold24}) can become much larger than its free space decay rate $\Gamma_{\rm free}$ (cf.~Fig.~\ref{figpaperlogo6}).
-In other words, the enhancement of spontaneous emission requires that the resonator mirrors are metasurfaces which do not change the sign of electric field amplitudes upon reflection, as it would be the case for light reflection by dielectric media \cite{Hecht,AMC}.
+This enhancement requires that the resonator mirrors are metasurfaces which do not change the sign of electric field amplitudes upon reflection, as it would be the case for light reflection by dielectric media \cite{Hecht,AMC}.
 Such metasurfaces exist \cite{complex,Barreda2021,Liu2025}.
-For example, experiments have shown that metallic mirrors with some surface roughness have complex reflection rates \cite{Fox} due to the possibility of currents.
-However, in general, an emitter placed at the center between two planar mirrors decays at a rate similar to its free space decay rate $\Gamma_{\rm free}$ (cf.~Eq.~(\ref{extrabold9})), independent of the reflection and transmission rates and the distance of the resonator mirrors.
+For example, experiments have shown that metallic mirrors with some surface roughness have complex reflection rates \cite{Fox} due to the possibility of currents within the mirror surface.
+However, in general, an emitter placed at the center of two planar mirrors decays at a rate similar to its free space decay rate $\Gamma_{\rm free}$ (cf.~Eq.~(\ref{extrabold9})), independent of the reflection and transmission rates and of the distance of the resonator mirrors.